nicholaswmin/fsm/.github/CONTRIBUTING.md

 ```
 > or: `minor`, `major`

-3. Push to `main` with commit message:
+3. Push to the current branch with commit message:

 ```bash
 git commit -am "build: version bump"
 ```

+4. Merge to `main`.
-4. Create a Github Release using the same version tag/number as the `version`
+5. Create a Github Release using the same version tag/number as the `version`
    from `package.json`.
-5. The `build:publish.yml` Github Actions workflow will then run `npm publish`
+6. The `build:publish.yml` Github Actions workflow will then run `npm publish`
    with build provenance when the Github Release is saved/published.

 ## Authors